MomomeYeah/Micro-Batching/README.md

 ## TODO Items

+* better name than job_runner for main class
 * it would be nicer to use events to detect when `JobResults` are ready, so that a sleep-and-check loop isn't necessary